 Associate Professor Chang is the Medical Director of Sydney Retina Clinic, part of the Acurio Health Group.
 He is also Clinical Associate Professor at the University of Sydney and Consultant Vitreoretinal Surgeon and Head of Ophthalmology at Sydney Eye Hospital.

-Associate Professor Chang’s commitment to healthcare internationally includes many professional memberships and appointments, including Scientific Secretary and Committee Member of the Asia-Pacific Vitreoretinal Society (APVRS), and Chair and member of the NSW Royal Australian and New Zealand College of Ophthalmologists (RANZCO) Committee and the Federal RANZCO Council.
+Associate Professor Chang’s commitment to healthcare internationally includes many professional memberships and appointments, including Scientific Secretary and Committee Member of the Asia-Pacific Vitreoretinal Society (APVRS).
 He is also a clinician advisor to the Australian Department of Health.

 Recognition for Associate Professor Chang’s contributions includes the Achievement Award and Distinguished Service Award of the Asia Pacific Academy of Ophthalmology (APAO) and the RANZCO Excellence in Teaching Award.